Curetix/supabase-polls/README.md

 ## Features

 * Create a poll with up to five choices, optionally allow multiple-choice votes.
-* Results page with multiple visualizations and realtime updates.
+* Results page with visualizations and realtime updates.
-* Support both anonymous and authenticated poll creation and votes.

 ## Planned Features

+* Add autentication, so users can manage their polls.
 * Bot-protections using Captcha, an IP record table and user sessions.
-* Authenticated users will be able to manage their created polls.
 * Dunno, maybe more.

 ## Supabase Technologies

 * Polls and votes stored in Database
-* Edge Functions to create polls and vote
+* Edge Functions to create polls and cast votes
-* Database Functions to count votes for a poll
+* Database Functions to count votes for a poll, so a client doesn't have to request all individual votes
 * Realtime votes and poll results page
-* Optional authentication